The Fed hints at multiple rate hikes in 2022 to combat inflation - KTVZ

 By Anneken Tappe, CNN Business

+America’s inflation spikes have prompted the Federal Reserve to pick up the pace in normalizing its pandemic-era monetary policy.

-The Federal Reserve will wrap up its pandemic-era stimulus program faster and expects to raise interest rates more in 2022 than projected in September.
+On Wednesday, the central bank said it will wrap up its stimulus program faster, and its economic projections showed multiple interest rate increases in 2022.

-The central bank, which first announced in November that it was “tapering” its monthly asset purchases, said Wednesday that it will do so at a faster pace.
+The central bank, which first announced in November that it was “tapering” its monthly asset purchases, said Wednesday that it will do so at a quicker pace.

-Starting in January, the Fed will buy $20 billion worth of Treasury securities less and $10 billion worth of mortgage-backed securities less.
+Starting in January, the Fed will buy $20 billion worth of Treasury securities less and $10 billion worth of mortgage-backed securities less than current amounts.
 That leaves the monthly shopping list at $40 billion for Treasury securities and $20 billion for mortgage-backed securities.

 This is consistent with what Federal Reserve Chairman Jerome Powell told Congress in late November.

-“The Committee judges that similar reductions in the pace of net asset purchases will likely be appropriate each month, but it is prepared to adjust the pace of purchases if warranted by changes in the economic outlook,” Wednesday’s statement read.

-The December policy meeting also included a summary of economic projections, the so-called “dot plot.”
+The December policy update also included a summary of economic projections, the so-called “dot plot.”

 Fed officials now predict the central bank’s benchmark interest rate to rise to 0.9% in 2022, up from the 0.3% expectation from September, signaling additional interest hikes.